McLEAN AND CO.

 Does not provide any opportunity to spread business income to family members on lower marginal tax rates other than through legitimate wages.

-Business losses have to remain in the company (unless the company is a loss attributing qualifying company) and cannot be offset against a shareholder’s taxable income from other sources.
+Business losses have to remain in the company (unless the company is a LTC) and cannot be offset against a shareholder’s taxable income from other sources.

 A public company has to declare financial results publicly and has to be audited.